skial/mo/README.md

 > Haitian Creole for Words

 The primary goal of Mo is to be a syntax highlighter for Haxe.
+Its getting there.

-## What inside...
+## Whats inside...

-Currently the library supports CSS, HTML, Markdown and Haxe.
-There is partial support for Http Headers.
+Currently the library supports CSS, HTML, Markdown and Haxe syntax parsing.
+There is untested support for Http Headers.

 ## Notes

-+ Markdown support is not Common Markdown compliant, yet.
++ Markdown support is not Common Markdown compliant, _yet_.
++ The HTML lexer also comes with an `abstract` DOMNode/Tools/* implementations for the [Detox] library.

 ## Installation